Skelmis/Discord-Anti-Spam/docs/modules/main/options.rst

  - Set when creating a new object ``Options(no_punish=True)``
  - Set using an existing object ``Options.no_punish = True``

+For more in depth meanings and explanations, please see the primary docstring of :py:class:`antispam.anti_spam_handler.AntiSpamHandler`

  .. currentmodule:: antispam.dataclasses.options